meta-llama/llama-recipes/recipes/inference/model_servers/llama-on-prem.md

 > The book "The Godfather" was written by Mario Puzo.
 It was first published in 1969 and has since become a classic of American literature.
 The book was later adapted into a successful film directed by Francis Ford Coppola, which was released in 1972.

-You can now use the Llama 2 instance `llm` created this way in any of the [Llama demo apps](https://github.com/facebookresearch/llama-recipes/tree/main/demo_apps) or your own Llama apps to integrate seamlessly with LangChain and LlamaIndex to build powerful on-prem Llama apps.
+You can now use the Llama 2 instance `llm` created this way in any of the recipes or your own Llama apps to integrate seamlessly with LangChain and LlamaIndex to build powerful on-prem Llama apps.

 ## Setting Up TGI with Llama 2